ioccc-src/winner/faq.md

 <div id="what_changed">
 <div id="diff">
-### Q: How can I find out what was changed in an IOCCC entry source code?
+### Q 8.0: How can I find out what was changed in an IOCCC entry source code?
 </div>
 </div>